The Wisconsin Territory

 EARLY HISTORY

-The land that would become the Wisconsin Territory was settled before American forces by Magicats who journeyed beyond the growing frontier, many of whom lived in relative peace with the local Wildcat tribes.
+The land that would become the Wisconsin Territory was settled long before American forces by Magicats who journeyed beyond the growing frontier, many of whom lived in relative peace with the local Wildcat tribes.
 Due to the presence of Wildcat and French settlements established in the region long ago, Many Magicat settlements retain some hints of both French and Algonquin languages.

-Magicatdom expanded into the area with the expanding borders of its human counterparts.
+Magicatdom expanded into the area with the growing borders of its human counterparts.
 Arriving in a flat prairie, Magicats found themselves taken aback by the harsh winters and fighting style of the native Wildcats, who had grown wise and wary of Magicats’ intentions after dealing with previous waves of settlers and taking in refugee tribes from eastern territories.

 The local Wildcat tribes—forming an alliance to defend their lands—were initially successful in repelling Magicats from the area, even as Humans pressed further into the territory.
 In order to defend themselves against open-field combat, Magicats resorted to building large castles, which were used to keep safe from the harsh winters and surprise attacks.